-- (1) For the module examinations specified in sections 19 and 20, normally one examination date per semester is to be scheduled.
-The examinations are to be held within the examination periods stipulated by the examination board and to be announced at the beginning of the semester or towards the end of the previous semester.
-No courses are to be held during the examination period. - (2) Students are to be informed about the individual examination dates and about their admission to the examinations at least two weeks prior to the examination concerned.
-Posting the information on the corresponding bulletin board is deemed sufficient. - (3) Upon request, students are obliged to identify themselves with an official photo ID. - (4) If the examinee by submitting a medical certificate or in a different manner substantiates that he/she is not capable of completely or partly taking the examination in its intended form due to a permanent physical disability, the chairperson of the examination board may allow the examinee to take an equivalent examination in a different form.
-These modifications are to guarantee that disabled persons will not be put at a disadvantage.
+(1) For the module examinations specified in sections 19 and 20, one examination date is usually scheduled per semester.
+The examinations are to be held within the examination periods determined by the examination board and to be announced at the beginning of the semester or towards the end of the previous semester.
+No classes are to be held during the examination period.

+(2) Students are to be informed of the individual examination dates and their registration for examinations in time - usually at least two weeks prior to the examination concerned.
+Posting the information on the corresponding bulletin board is deemed sufficient.

+(3) Upon request, students are obliged to identify themselves with an official photo ID.

+(4) If the examinee - by submitting a medical certificate or in a different manner - substantiates that he/she is not capable of completely or partly taking the examination in its intended form due to a permanent physical disability, the chairperson of the examination board may allow the student to take an equivalent examination in a different form.
+These modifications are to guarantee that disabled persons will not be put at a disadvantage wherever possible.
 In exceptional cases, sentences 1 and 2 also apply to persons with temporary physical disabilities.

-Section 19 Written examinations
+Section 19 Written examinations (Klausuren)

-(1) In written examinations, the examinee is to prove that - within a limited time frame and with limited resources - he/she is capable of identifying and correctly solving problems stemming from areas covered by the module by means of common scientific methods of his/her subject field.
+(1) In written examinations, the examinee is to prove that - within a limited time frame and with limited resources - he/she is capable of identifying and correctly solving problems stemming from areas covered in the respective module by means of common scientific methods of his/her subject field.

-- (2) A written examination is to be held under supervision.
-It is the examiner's responsibility to decide as to whether students may use additional resources. - (3) A written examination is normally drawn up by one examiner only.
+(2) A written examination is to be held under supervision.
+Examiners decide whether students are allowed to use additional resources.

+(3) A written examination is normally drawn up by one examiner only.
 In specific cases, especially when a module examination covers several subject fields, the examination may also be drawn up by more than one examiner.
-In such a case, the examiners prior to the examination jointly determine how the individual elements of the examination shall be weighted. - (4) If a written examination is made up of more than one component, the examiner or the examiners are to previously define a point scheme, which determines how the individual components form the overall grade for the written examination.
-It is not permissible to separately grade the individual components.
-If several examiners are involved in a written examination, they are to evaluate the examination jointly. - (5) Examinations which conclude a program and examinations whose passing is a prerequisite for continuing a program are to be evaluated by a minimum of two examiners.
+In such a case, the examiners prior to the examination jointly determine how the individual components of the examination shall be weighted.

+(4) If the examination is drawn up by more than one examiner, the examiners jointly determine prior to the examination how the individual components of the examination shall be weighted; each examiner is to evaluate the entire written examination irrespective of the individual components and their weighting.
+Due to the special character of a subject field, the examination board may alternatively determine that an examiner shall only evaluate the part of a written examination that corresponds to his/her subject field.
+In such a case, the examination is to be evaluated based on the previously determined weighting of the individual components.

+(5) Examinations which conclude a program and examinations whose passing is a prerequisite for continuing a program are to be evaluated by a minimum of two examiners.
 If the second evaluation of the written examination differs from the first one, the grade is determined by the arithmetic mean of both grades.
 Oral examinations are to be held by several examiners or by one examiner and in the presence of a competent co-examiner.